 Although there are many things you can do to improve your digestion, such as Ayurvedic breathing exercises, getting an abdominal massage, or even analyzing your poop, sticking to easy-to-digest foods is one of the best things to do when this happens.
-These types of foods, says Anabelle Harari Clebaner, RD, founder of Wellspring Nutrition, give your GI tract and bowels a break by not needing to work so hard to break down food when it’s already inflamed.
-It’s like the digestive equivalent of taking a sick day—you need to let your gut rest in order to heal.
+These types of foods, says Anabelle Harari Clebaner, RD, founder of Wellspring Nutrition, give your GI tract and bowels a break by not needing to work so hard to break down food when it's already inflamed (versus these hard to digest foods).
+It's like the digestive equivalent of taking a sick day—you need to let your gut rest in order to heal.

-As a general rule of thumb, Brittany Modell, RD, founder of Brittany Modell Nutrition and Wellness, says that when dealing with digestive disorders or symptoms, it’s best to opt for creamy textured foods that are lean, contain reduced fat, and are low in fiber.
+As a general rule, Brittany Modell, RD, founder of Brittany Modell Nutrition and Wellness, says that when dealing with digestive disorders or symptoms, it's best to opt for creamy textured foods that are lean, contain reduced fat, and are low in fiber.

 That's why Tony Castillo, RDN, nutrition consultant for RSP Nutrition, adds that as with many conditions, it's best to talk to your doctor or RD to ensure eating easy-to-digest foods on the reg is the best course of action for you.

-However, if you’re getting over a stomach bug or another temporary-yet-unpleasant stomach issue, you may benefit from incorporating some easy-to-digest foods into your recovery plan.
-Here’s what to add to your plate when you’re feeling crummy.
+However, if you're getting over a stomach bug or another temporary-yet-unpleasant stomach issue, you may benefit from incorporating some easy-to-digest foods into your recovery plan.
+So, which foods are easiest to digest?
+We've got you covered.
+Here's what to add to your plate when you're feeling crummy.
+(Plus, were going over what is the hardest food for your stomach to digest, there are six, in fact.)

 1. Low-fiber foods